 By Keith Bateman

-Our experience shows us that under normal running conditions, our cadence should be less than 180 at speeds below about 5 minutes per kilometre (8 minutes per mile).
-As speed increases to around 4 minutes 30 seconds, cadence will naturally rise to somewhere in the mid-180s, but this is for someone running with moderately good technique and with a reasonable flight phase.
+In our experience we’ve found that under normal running conditions, cadence should be less than 180 at speeds below about 5 minutes per kilometre (8 minutes per mile).
+As speed increases to around 4 minutes 30 seconds, cadence will naturally rise to somewhere in the mid-180s, but this is for someone running with moderately good technique and with the flight phase that results.

 At even higher speeds, technique and fitness considerations will have an even more profound effect on cadence.
-If I am fit and strong my cadence can remain at 186 up to speeds of 2:45 per kilometre.
-However, if I am unfit and tired then the cadence will rise to nearly 200 by 3:30 per kilometre because I no longer have the strength to get a good rebound off the ground and my cadence needs to increase to maintain speed.
+If I am fit and strong, my cadence can remain at 186 up to speeds of 2:45 per kilometre.
+However, if I am unfit or tired, then my cadence will rise to nearly 200 at 3:30 per kilometre because I no longer have the strength to get a good rebound off the ground and my cadence needs to increase to maintain speed.

-Learn to land balanced and everything else will adjust naturally around this, including your cadence.
-A balanced landing is how to find your right cadence The key to reduce an over-stride and increase speed is a balanced landing.
+Learn to land balanced and all aspects of your running form will adjust naturally around this, including your cadence.
+The key to reducing an over-stride and increasing speed is a balanced landing.
 This will enable a springy take-off, giving you more airtime, a longer stride and also a higher cadence.